SCENE-CE/mirador-annotation-editor/README.md

 #### Licence

-Unlike the original [mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugin, this `mirador-revamped-annotations` is distributed under the **GPL v3**.
+Unlike the original [mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugin, this `mirador-annotation-editor` is distributed under the **GPL v3**.

 Please acknoldge that any modification you make must be distributed under a compatible licence and cannot be closed source.